damiann/graffiti-city/README.md

 Graffiti City
 =============

-A visual display of urban art.
+A visual display of urban crime art.